 - Regular playing opportunities

-Over the past few years, Golf Clubs running Get into Golf had a great deal of success with an average conversion rate from the programme into membership being at 60%.
-However, it is imperative for Clubs to recognise that the Get into Golf programmes do not act as a “quick fix” to gaining new members or indeed revenue and the programme requires a great deal of work in order to build a sustainable recruitment and retention pathway for members.
+Over the past few years, golf clubs running Get into Golf had a great deal of success with an average conversion rate from the programme into membership being at 66% in 2019.
+However, it is imperative for clubs to recognise that the Get into Golf programmes do not act as a “quick fix” to gaining new members or indeed revenue and the programme requires a great deal of work in order to build a sustainable recruitment and retention pathway for members.

 Our team have recognised that in order to enthuse golf clubs and help them build sustainable clubs we needed to first understand the needs of not only the people looking to take up the game, but also those involved in the programme – The PGA Professionals, volunteers and club members, and so we have designed a number of programmes and resources with the ethos that everyone must work together to grow the game.